-Last Updated on October 1, 2021 by Mark Lavington
+Last Updated on December 1, 2022 by admin

-Our advice comes as the Met Office predicts temperatures to dip, bringing an end to the mild conditions experienced across much of the UK this autumn.
-Whilst many holiday homes are still busy with guests enjoying a post lockdown break, the risks of burst pipes are reduced.
-However the weather can soon change during October and November so it pays to be prepared.
-For example on 19th November 2020 Braemar in Scotland saw the lowest temperature recorded so far that autumn, a chilly -9.9°C and parts of the UK had already seen significant snowfall.
+Our advice to holiday homeowners comes as the Met Office predicts temperatures to dip, bringing an end to the mild conditions experienced across much of the UK this autumn.
+Whilst many holiday homes are still busy with guests enjoying a low season break, the risks of burst pipes are reduced.
+However, the weather can soon change during December, so it pays to be prepared.
+For example on 30th November 2022 Aviemore in Scotland saw the lowest temperature recorded so far that autumn, a chilly -6.0°C and parts of the UK had already seen significant frosts.
 These weather conditions can cause pipes to freeze and burst causing serious damage and vacant holiday homes are particularly vulnerable if basic precautions are not taken.

 As holiday home insurance specialists, we are encouraging holiday homeowners to take precautions to prevent water damage by burst pipes.